You Need to Make These Easy Caramel Apples Right Now

-- Lay your parchment paper on a baking sheet, so you can easily move the apples in and out of the fridge.
+- Lay your parchment papers on baking sheets, so you can easily move the apples in and out of the fridge.

 - Work quickly when dipping, both the caramel and chocolate cool fast.

-- For both layers, scrape the bottom of the apple against the rim of the bowl avoid a giant ‘foot’ of coating under the apple.
+- After dipping each layer, scrape the bottom of the apple against the rim of the bowl to avoid a giant ‘foot’ of the coating under the apple.

 If you find the caramel is hardening/cooling too much, just cover it up with plastic wrap and place it in the microwave again for about 30 seconds to 1 minute to loosen it up.